 Celebrating a Legacy of Exceptional Achievement

 The Mary Redmond Award is a new national honour, bestowed by The Wheel’s board of directors on a person who has made an extraordinary contribution to civil society in Ireland.
 The award is named after Dr Mary Redmond, the late academic, lawyer and founder of The Wheel and the Irish Hospice Foundation.

-The inaugural Mary Redmond Honorary Award will be presented at the Charity Impact Awards at the Mansion House in Dublin on 10 December.
+The winner of the inaugural Mary Redmond Honorary Award for 2019 was presented at the Charity Impact Awards at the Mansion House in Dublin on 10 December.